AbhiGupta-ai/My-First-Project/README.md

+In this repository, I've added all interview-related demo code along with detailed descriptions.
+So far, I've covered LWC, Apex controllers, Apex triggers, and batch Apex.
+If you need help starting from scratch, feel free to check out my GitHub repository for guidance.

 # Push Code
   1) first need to create a scratch org: sf org create scratch -d -f config/project-scratch-def.json -a dreamhouse-org
   2) push the code in local org: sfdx force:source:push -f